MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ### Create an app workspace

 If you're embedding reports, dashboards, or tiles for your customers, then you have to place your content within an app workspace.
 There are different types of workspaces that you can set up: the [traditional workspaces](../service-create-workspaces.md) or the [new workspaces](../service-create-the-new-workspaces.md).
-If you are using a *master* account, then it doesn't matter which type of workspaces you use.
+If you're using a *master* account, then it doesn't matter which type of workspaces you use.
 However, if you use *[service principal](embed-service-principal.md)* to sign into your application, then you're required to you use the new workspaces.
-In either scneario, both the *master* account and the service principal application you use must be an admin of the app workspaces involved with your application.
+In either scenario, both the *master* account and the service principal application you use must be an admin of the app workspaces involved with your application.

 ### Create and publish your reports

 You can create your reports and datasets using Power BI Desktop and then publish those reports to an app workspace.
 There are two ways to accomplish this: As an end user, you can publish reports to a traditional app workspace with a master user account (Power BI Pro license).
-If you are using a service principal application, you can publish reports to the new workspaces using the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/reports).
+If you're using a service principal application, you can publish reports to the new workspaces using the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/reports).

 The below steps walk through how to publish your PBIX report to your Power BI workspace.